M66B/FairEmail/FAQ.md

 Also, settings are often incompatible.
 For example, FairEmail has unlike most other email apps settings for the number of days to synchronize messages for and for the number of days to keep messages for, mainly to save on battery usage.
-Moreover, setting up an account/identity with the quick setup is simple, so it is not really worth the effort.
+Moreover, setting up an account/identity with the quick setup wizard is simple, so it is not really worth the effort.

 <br />